rm511130/purpura/README.md

 # Step-by-Step Tutorial

-How to use this tool to convert a USD file into STL format
+This tutorial will show you how to use this tool to convert a USD file into STL format

 ### 1. Download examples of USD files from: https://graphics.pixar.com/usd/release/dl_downloads.html#assets